Top 10 Most Popular Foods in Chad

 2. Moulah Daraba

 This is the favorite dish of many Chadians.
 It is prepared with okra, meat, and onion and is eaten with kissar.
+The texture of Moulah Daraba is velvety, with the okra giving it a slight thickening effect.
+The meat becomes tender and succulent as it cooks, and the onions add a sweet note to the dish.
+When served with the soft and kissar, it becomes a comforting meal that warms the heart and soul.
 It is usually eaten in the afternoon.

 This is the ultimate dish in Chad.
-It is prepared with sorrel leaf and meat or fish, to which peanut paste or sesame flour are added for seasoning.
+It is prepared with sorrel leaf (a green herb used in cooking and salads) and meat or fish, to which peanut paste or sesame flour are added for seasoning.

 You will find this as part of the best Chadian meals.
-It is rice cooked with chicken or fish and tomato, onion, green pepper or perci, potatoes, and spices.
+It is rice cooked with chicken or fish and tomato, onion, perci (a type of green pepper), potatoes, and spices.
 This dish is frequently prepared for dinner or for special celebrations.

 5. Loubiya (Beans)